How do you recognize or describe the identity of a local church?

 While most ‘outsiders’ may identify a church as its building, most ‘insiders’ recognize a church by ministry programs it offers.
 People say, “that church with the big homeless outreach,” or “that church with the daycare and preschool,” or “that church that runs the huge missions conference,” or “that church with the massive youth program,” or “that church that hosts the big concerts.”

 If the “program” category is one that insiders recognize, the “product” category is one observed closely by insider-insiders.
-Church people who know the landscape of the local Christian scene tend to identify their church as well as other local churches by three key factors related to the Sunday morning “product.”
+Church people who know the landscape of the local Christian scene tend to identify their church, as well as other local churches, by three key factors related to the Sunday morning “product.”
 I’m sorry to use the word “product” to classify this category, but in a consumer-driven Christian culture, right or wrong (wrong, in my opinion), this tends to be how people think.
-The three major things people identify are (in random order) the preaching, the music, and the kids’ programs.
+The three major things people identify are (in random order) the preaching, the music, and the family life programs (kids and youth).
 These three things are in high gear when the church gathers week to week, and they tend to be how most people identify the DNA and culture of a local church.

+My goal here is not to lay out a holistic ecclesiology in a single article.
 There are certainly parameters that must be met for a church to be defined as a biblical church (biblical preaching, discipline, baptism, communion, etc.).
-But my purpose here is to remind Christians that although we often think of a local church (or our local church) in the terms above, in reality it is the people who make up the church (you and me) who will define and exemplify the church culture.
+My purpose here is to remind Christians that although we often think of a local church (or our local church) in the terms above, in reality it is the people who make up the church (you and me) who will define and exemplify the church culture.

 So, once you get past the outer shell of a church, what really defines the culture is the people who make it up.
 “You and me” define the local church of which “we” are a part.
 This means if we (you and I) are petty, we’ll have a petty church.
 If we are shallow, we’ll have a shallow church.
 If we are selfish, we’ll have a selfish church.